8 Reasons Sioux Falls is the Most Underrated City in America

 1. We have waterfalls in the middle of our city.

-Coined for the Sioux (Lakota) Indians, the Big Sioux River is located a few blocks east of Phillips Avenue Diner and Luciano’s North, smack dab in the bustling downtown district.
+Coined for the Sioux (Lakota) Indians, the Big Sioux River is located a few blocks east of Phillips Avenue Diner and The Treasury at Hotel on Phillips, smack dab in the bustling downtown district.
 The river drops an average of 7,400 gallons of water per second over natural, towering spillways of sparkling rose quartzite, creating the distinctive Sioux Falls for which the city is named.

 The surrounding Falls Park comprises 123 acres of river, rock, and grassy knolls and is home to some of the city’s first buildings, including centuries-old mill ruins and a powerhouse that’s now the Falls Overlook Cafe, where you can sample “Angry Mayo” on their signature shrimp po’ boys while water-gazing.